AshifAli007/AshifAli007/README.md

-Hi I am Ashif
+Mohammad Ashif
 =============================================================================================================================

 Analytic Software Engineer
 -------------------------

 Hey coders!
 I'm Ashif, a passionate Software Engineer specializing in React frontend development and animations.
 My GitHub is a concise showcase of my deep dive into React intricacies, featuring meticulously crafted components, seamless UIs, and engaging animations.
 Each commit narrates my journey of marrying functionality with visual finesse.
-Let's connect and explore the nuances of frontend magic together! 💻✨
+Let's connect and explore the nuances of front-end magic together! 💻✨

 * 🌍  I'm based in Florida
 * 🖥️  See my portfolio at [Portfolio and Projects](http://ashifdesigns.com/)
 * ✉️  You can contact me at [theashifkhan@gmail.com](mailto:theashifkhan@gmail.com)
 * 🧠  I'm learning Microservices
-* ⚡  In the day I code, but don't tell anyone that I utilize my nights doing Calisthenics, Boxing and I've been trained in Jiu Jitsu.
+* ⚡  In the day I code, but don't tell anyone that I utilize my nights doing Calisthenics, and Boxing and I've been trained in Jiu Jitsu.

 <a href="https://www.github.com/AshifAli007" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/AshifAli007?logo=github&style=for-the-badge&color=6366f1&labelColor=0f172a" /></a>